tania-k/stajichlab.github.io/courses/index.md

 group: courses
 ---

-# Fraser Lab Lab Courses
+# Stajich Lab Lab Courses

 The Fraser lab is supportive of learning through research experiences, and has participated in a number of courses for first year graduate students which challenge students with real research challenges in which they conduct experiments and analyze data to answer interesting new questions.